HectorMaroto/HectorMaroto/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Technologies I work with (for the time being): Java, JavaScript, HTML and CSS.
+Technologies that I work with (for the time being): Java, JavaScript, HTML and CSS.